Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-The church and convent were founded in the 13th Century.
-Eufamia Giustiniani, an abbess here, was made a saint in 1465.
-She was also the niece of Lorenzo Giustiniani, the first patriarch of Venice.
-While she was abbess only four nuns died in the plague of 1446 and a knight who turned up at the door and asked for water was later identified as having been St Sebastian, so the well here was renamed after him and the waters were said to have miraculous powers.
+The Giustiniani were one the of the four great patrician families in Venice, and claimed to be able to trace their ancestry back to the emperor Justinian.
+While she was abbess only four nuns died in the plague of 1446 and a knight who turned up at the door and asked for water was later identified as having been Saint Sebastian himself, so the well here was renamed after him and the waters were said to have miraculous powers.

 Lost art